Infiniti M35 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for an Infiniti M35 are $1,002 a year for full coverage.
-Comprehensive costs an estimated $172, collision insurance costs $226, and liability is $446.
-A policy with just liability insurance costs around $500 a year, and coverage for high-risk drivers costs around $2,156.
-16-year-old drivers pay the highest rates at up to $4,010 a year.
+The average insurance rates for an Infiniti M35 are $1,002 a year for full coverage insurance.
+Comprehensive insurance costs an estimated $172, collision insurance costs $226, and liability coverage is $446.
+Liability-only insurance costs around $500 a year, and high-risk driver insurance costs $2,156 or more.
+16-year-old drivers cost the most to insure at up to $4,010 a year.

 Average premium for full coverage: $1,002

-Prices include $500 comprehensive and collision deductibles, 30/60 liability limits, and includes both medical and uninsured motorist insurance.
-Estimates are averaged for all states and for different M35 trim levels.
+Estimates include $500 deductibles, minimum liability limits, and includes additional medical/uninsured motorist coverage.
+Prices are averaged for all 50 states and for different M35 trim levels.

-Using a 40-year-old driver as an example, Infiniti M35 insurance prices range from as low as $500 for minimum levels of liability insurance to a much higher rate of $2,156 for a driver required to buy high-risk insurance.
+For a 40-year-old driver, Infiniti M35 insurance rates range from as low as $500 for just the minimum liability insurance to a much higher rate of $2,156 for high-risk insurance.

-Choosing to live in a large city can have significant affects on insurance rates.
-More rural locations have a lower frequency of accident claims than congested cities.
-The price range example below illustrates how rural and urban location affects insurance prices.
+Choosing to live in a large city has a large influence on the price of insurance.
+More rural locations are shown to have a lower frequency of physical damage claims than congested cities.
+The price range example below illustrates how your location can change insurance prices.

-The ranges above show why anyone shopping for car insurance should compare rates quotes for a targeted area and risk profile, instead of using rate averages.
+The examples above illustrate why anyone shopping for car insurance should compare rates quotes for a targeted area and risk profile, rather than using rate averages.

 Use the form below to get customized rates for your location.